Residuality and Learning for Nondeterministic Nominal Automata: Canonical Residual Nominal Automata

 \begin{remark} In lattice and order theory, join-irreducible elements are usually defined only for a lattice (see, e.g.,~\cite{DaveyP02}).
-However, we define them for arbitrary subsets of a lattice.
-(Note that a subset of a lattice is merely a poset.)
-This generalisation will be needed later, when we consider the poset $\Res(\lang)$ which is not a lattice, but is contained in the lattice $\Powfs(\Sigma^*)$. \end{remark}
+However, we define them for arbitrary subsets of a lattice. (\ch{Note that a subset of a lattice is not a sub-lattice in general.}) This generalisation will be needed later, when we consider the poset $\Res(\lang)$, \ch{which is contained in the lattice $\Powfs(\Sigma^*)$, but it is not a sub-lattice.} \end{remark}

 \begin{remark} The notion of join-irreducible, as we have defined here, corresponds to the notion of \emph{prime} in some papers on learning nondeterministic automata~\cite{BolligHKL09, DenisLT02, MoermanS0KS17}.
 Unfortunately, the word \emph{prime} has a slightly different meaning in lattice theory.
 We stick to the terminology of lattice theory. \end{remark}